ravishankar1810/Spam-Defender---Email-SMS-Classifier/README.md

 ## 🛠️ Tech Stack

-Frontend: HTML, CSS, JavaScript
+- Frontend: HTML, CSS, JavaScript

-Backend: Python (Flask)
+- Backend: Python (Flask)

-Model: Spam detection model (you can mention scikit-learn/NLP if applicable)
+- Model: Spam detection model (you can mention scikit-learn/NLP if applicable)

 ## 🚀 How to Run the Project Locally

 1. Clone the Repository
-bash
-Copy
-Edit

 git clone https://github.com/ravishankar1810/Spam-Defender---Email-SMS-Classifier.git
 cd spam-defender

 2. Install Dependencies

 Make sure you have Python installed.
 Then install Flask (and any other libraries you’ve used):

-bash
-Copy
-Edit
 pip install flask
 If you used a model, add its dependencies here (e.g., scikit-learn, nltk, etc.)

 3. Run the App
-bash
-Copy
-Edit

 python app.py

 4. Open in Browser

 Visit: http://localhost:5000

 ## 📁 Project Structure
-bash
-Copy
-Edit

 ├── app.py                         # Backend Flask application
 ├── index.html                    # Main HTML frontend
 ├── Spam_Email-SMS_Classifier.css # Styling